 Of course, he doesn't deny the two are competition to one another, but he says, "We also both recognize there's plenty of room for coffee in this city and we want the coffee to be here."

 PERC and Cup to Cup don't take part in turf wars.
 "We've had an agreement not to try to take clients from each other," says James, in an effort to make and keep their environments positive.
 Or as Spano describes it, "healthy."

 "In the beginning, we said if we walk into a place to make a sales call and we see that they have Cup to Cup or they have PERC, we will walk away 'cause we don't need to do that.
 It doesn't need to be like that.
 We're peers.
 I like him.
 I think his coffee's good," says Philip Brown, owner of PERC.
 "Me and James are friends."

 "It's not something that I stress over," Spano says.
 "Ultimately it comes down to choice.
 People want different things and so both of us being open allows more options for the public and that's only a good thing."

 A good thing, indeed.
-Cup to Cup (beans and/or brew) is available in many restaurants and cafés around the city, The Foundery, The Grey and The Book Lady, just to name a few, as well as other locations in Georgia and South Carolina.
+Cup to Cup (beans and/or brew) is available in many restaurants and cafés around the city The Grey and The Book Lady, just to name a few, as well as other locations in Georgia and South Carolina.

 You can, of course, find Cup to Cup (brew and beans!) in the cafe, which has seen a good first year.
 Spano describes the first year or two as "establishing your base... a trial period... figuring out your busy and slow seasons."
 He acknowledges a hitch everyone felt, and one that threw off October, November and even December's business – Hurricane Matthew.
 The storm invoked a city mandated evacuation, effectively ending the tourist season early, and affecting the way both tourists and locals spent their money.